wirebug/Multimedia/Documentation.md

   - __CreditsPanel__ is activated when clicked on "Credits" and shows all names of the developers
   - __Scores__ loads the last and the high score from the `ScoreLogicScript` and displays it

+The scripts and textures for the menu are located in `asset/game menu`

-The scenes are directly within in the `assets` folder.
+Both scenes are directly within the `assets` folder.
-All scripts can be found in the in `assets/scripts`.
-The prefabs for the different ship types are located in `assets/prefabs`.